-- The electronic catalogue: complete holdings are accessible through LIB1 and LIB2 and LIB3 workstations. - The computer listing catalogue of new items: by author, by title, by subject, by barcode, by call number etc. - The old card file system: up to 1991 - Bible Works - Libronix (Digital collection of theological periodicals)
+- The electronic catalog: complete holdings are accessible through LIB1 and LIB2 and LIB3 workstations. - The computer lists a catalog of new items: by author, by title, by subject, by barcode, by call number, etc. - The old card file system: up to 1991 - Bible Works - Libronix (Digital collection of theological periodicals)